ashwinik001/ng-utils/README.md

 **Existing Minor Issues**

+	1. Sometimes the cursor position is not very accurate.
-	1. The `,` can not be deleted manually inside the input box -- Which is fine for the formatted number
+	2. The `,` can not be deleted manually inside the input box -- Which is fine for the formatted number.
-	2. Currently only `percentage`, `number` and `currency` filters are supported.
-	3.	...